• Skip to primary navigation

 “While skipping school one day, twelve-year-old Rob Peck finds himself assisting a neighbor’s cow through the delivery of a pair of calves (and saving her life from her goiter), an action that earns him a piglet he names Pinky.
 Pinky quickly becomes Rob’s best friend and closest companion.
 Rob’s father is named Haven, and he is a butcher working to save money to pay off the Peck family’s farm.
 Rob raises Pinky to be a prize-winning animal, while learning lessons about hard work, acceptance, and the importance of education from his family and friends in rural Vermont during the late 1920s.
 Ultimately, tragic circumstances force Rob to learn that life is heartbreakingly impermanent and that wealth should never be measured in material goods alone.”

-Picture Books About Vermont History
+Picture Books set in Vermont

 The Two Brothers by William Jaspersohn